hsnlab/dctrl5g/README.md

 - Security Model Mapping: 5G Security is functionally mapped to Kubernetes primitives.
 Instead of deriving a key and establishing a NAS security context, the UDM generates a Kubernetes ServiceAccount Token (JWT) embedded into a full Kubernetes client config.
 Possessing this token via the generated kubeconfig represents "being authenticated," allowing the UE to proceed to Session Establishment.
 - Subscriber Database: Subscriber data (SUPI-to-GUTI mappings, valid SUCIs) is currently defined in static tables within the operator YAMLs (`amf.yaml`, `ausf.yaml`).
 The system does not currently interface with an external UDR (Unified Data Repository) or HSS.
 - Real-time Constraints: As the logic relies on the Kubernetes API Server's consistency model and the Δ-controller polling/watch mechanism, signaling latency is determined by the API Server's performance and etcd consistency.
 It does not guarantee the microsecond-level determinism required for real-world radio signaling.
+- Partial implementation: The operators deliberately ignore some functions for simplicity, like TAI and location management, EPC/LTE interworking capability.

 As usual, use this software at your own risk.